Exo 20:1 And God spake all these words, saying,

 I propose that we generally do not understand the 1st, 2nd and 4th commandments and therefore ignore them.
 We do not know all the things Father dislikes in our lives that are pagan oriented and part of Babylon, and certainly most believers have no clue when Father’s appointed weekly sabbath is.

-We hope some of the following articles and videos are helpful.
+We hope some of the articles and videos on this site are helpful.